gracekishino/gracekishino/README.md

-**Open to Remote or Hybrid Roles ✨**

-Relocating from Japan to the UK in April 2024

 - 🌳 Full Stack Developer with over 20 years of experience in Tokyo.
 - 📚 Current stack is Ruby on Rails, PostgreSQL, Javascript, Git and AWS.